sncosmo/SNData/docs/source/index.rst

 SNData
 ======

-**SNData** provides a uniform Python interface for data releases published by various supernova surveys.
-A summary of available data sets is provided below.
+**SNData** provides access to spectroscopic and photometric data published by a variety of supernova (SN) surveys.
+It is designed to support the development of scalable analysis pipelines that translate with minimal effort between different data sets or to a combination of multiple data sets.
+A summary of accessible data sets is provided below.
 Access to additional surveys is added upon request or as needed for individual research projects undertaken by the developer(s).
 To request an additional survey / data release, please raise an issue on `GitHub`_.

 .. _GitHub: https://github.com/djperrefort/sndata